Kaltsoon/react-native-material/material/4-testing-and-extending-our-app.md

 ### Exercise 10.24.

 Implement a feature which allows user to see their reviews.
-Once signed in, the user should be allowed to access this view by pressing a "My reviews" tab in the app bar.
+Once signed in, the user should be able to access this view by pressing a "My reviews" tab in the app bar.
 Implementing an infinite scrolling for the review list is _optional_ in this exercise.
 Here is what the review list view should roughly look like:

 ![Application preview](images/20.jpg)